 1 cinnamon stick

-Pour in the Maker’s Mark, squeeze an orange slice in and drop the whole slice in, and stir with a cinnamon stick until the honey is melted.
+Pour in the Maker’s Mark, squeeze an orange slice in and drop the whole slice in, then stir with a cinnamon stick until the honey is melted.
+Serve right away.